 ERMeCC Research Theme

 In the past decades, cultural production and consumption have changed dramatically as a result of the interactions between social transformations, technological developments, and increasing market competition.
 Traditional boundaries between ‘highbrow’ and ‘popular’ arts have eroded.
-The traditionally strong ties between social status and symbolic value of culture have become more relaxed, cultural authorities have lost consecrating power due to processes of democratization, individualization, commercialization and globalization, and the tastes and behaviors of cultural consumers have become diversified and omnivorous.
+The traditionally strong ties between social status and symbolic value of culture have become more relaxed, cultural authorities have lost consecrating power due to processes of democratization, individualization, commercialization and globalization, and the tastes and behaviours of cultural consumers have become diversified and omnivorous.

 At ERMeCC, we study the changing interests, preferences and practices of cultural audiences/consumers as well as the individual and organizational practices influencing the symbolic production of particular cultural products and genres.
 In many cultural fields individual entrepreneurs, intermediaries, and other cultural agents continuously try to shape beliefs about culture.
-We examine how traditional social inequalities – in terms of gender, ethnicity, class, or regional descent – are being (re)produced in the process.
+We examine how traditional social inequalities – in terms of gender, race, ethnicity, class, or regional descent – are being (re)produced in the process.

 ERMeCC researchers focus on the following subjects: